Albert-Andrei/Planable/README.md

       - File name (partial match).

 _Note:_
-1. Rename file functinolaity was not implemented.
+1. **Rename functionality** was not implemented.
-2. To delete a file select the file and press on Delete or Bacskapce key on the keyboar
+2. To **delete a file**, select the file and press the **Delete** or **Backspace** key on the keyboard.
-3. You can add a file by pressing on empy state or by dragging a file into the page **"⚠️ IMPORTANT: only one file can be selected and dragging file into the page wokrs only when the page is empty 🤷‍♂️ sorry, no time"**
+3. You can **add a file** by clicking on the empty state or by dragging a file into the page.
+   **⚠️ IMPORTANT:** Only one file can be selected, and dragging a file into the page works only when the page is empty. 🤷‍♂️ Sorry, no time.
-4. There might be more but that's all I remeber rightn now, might update this in the future
+4. There might be more, but that's all I remember right now.
+I might update this in the future.

 ## **Architecture**